 Procedure for MRI Dorsal Spine

-Fasting may be needed if intravenous contrast is planned.
+Fasting is generally not required, but may be advised if intravenous contrast or sedation is planned.

-Patients can resume normal activities immediately unless sedation was given.
+Normal activity can be resumed immediately after, unless sedation was given.

 MRI Dorsal Spine Sequences and Techniques